Following the assessment, if your facility becomes a recognised tourist attraction, you can apply to us for tourism signage.

-Your attraction must have a minimum opening period of 150 days, be available for use by the public during opening hours without the need for pre-booking or membership, should be capable of attracting day visitors and tourists, as well as local residents, demonstrate that it is publicised throughout the tourist industry and comply with all statutory requirements.
-See related documents for the full tourist signing policies and procedures.
+Your attraction must have a minimum opening period of 150 days, be available for use by the public during opening hours without the need for pre-booking or membership.
+It should be capable of attracting day visitors and tourists, as well as local residents, demonstrate that it is publicised throughout the tourist industry and comply with all statutory requirements.

 To apply for tourism signage, please email all of the following information to firstname.lastname@example.org:

 - Visit England assessment report

 - name of tourist attraction